TangentFoxy/LovePackaging/README.md

 - Builds executables for distribution on Windows, Mac, and Linux.
 - Supports including extra files automatically.
 - Can automatically number builds.
 - Supports loading a specified config file.
+NOT ANYMORE.
+BROKEN RIGHT NOW.
+SORRY.
   (Note: Must be called from its own directory, but can access a config file from anywhere relative to there.)

 Installation